top of page

 Keep your heart healthy & happy by adding these foods to your plate!

-Heart Disease continues to be one of the leading causes of death among Americans in today's world.
-Coronary Artery Disease is one of the common types of heart disease caused by cholesterol deposits or plaques formed in arteries that can lead to heart attacks.
-Risk factors can include having high blood pressure, elevated cholesterol levels, sedentary lifestyle, and a diet that lacks balance and nutrient dense foods.
-Thankfully, there are many ways to reduce the risk of heart disease and even manage heart disease through nutrition and lifestyle changes.
-Check out some awesome food sources below that you can incorporate in a balanced diet to keep your heart healthy and happy!
+Heart disease remains one of the leading causes of death among Americans today.
+Coronary Artery Disease, a common type, is caused by cholesterol deposits or plaques forming in the arteries, which can lead to heart attacks.
+Risk factors include high blood pressure, elevated cholesterol levels, a sedentary lifestyle, and a diet lacking in balance and nutrient-dense foods.

 Walnuts

-Walnuts have been linked to reducing the risk of major risk factors for heart disease such as high blood pressure and cholesterol.
-Walnuts are also the only tree nut that are a great plant-based source of omega-3 fats which may help increase "good" HDL cholesterol and lower the "bad" LDL cholesterol.
-A serving (1 oz) of walnuts can be enjoyed as a quick midday snack.
-Chopped walnuts can also be a perfect crunchy topping for salads and breakfast oats.
-One of my favorite ways to enjoy this healthy fat is in my No Bake Strawberry Granola!
+Walnuts have been linked to reducing major heart disease risk factors like high blood pressure and cholesterol.
+They are the only tree nut that serves as a fantastic plant-based source of omega-3 fats, which may help increase "good" HDL cholesterol and lower "bad" LDL cholesterol.

 Artichokes